 Deputy Sheriff/Jailer - This individual is trained on the job in order to become a Georgia Certified Detention Officer/Jailer.
 Incumbents must obtain state certificate from jailer's school within six months and successfully complete field training through the County and enter the academy within one year.

-Sr. Deputy Sheriff/Jailer - This position is for a fully certified Peace Officer responsible for performing duties in one of the assigned divisions of the department.
+Sr. Deputy Sheriff/Jailer - This position is for a fully certified Peace Officer responsible for performing duties in one of the assigned divisions of the office.

-Listed below are the six divisions of the Gwinnett County Sheriff's Department.
+Listed below are the six divisions of the Gwinnett County Sheriff's Office.